 What is Film Festival Circuit Inc.?

-Film Festival Circuit, Inc. is a production company, based in Portland and Austin that produces eight (8) different film festival events in Oregon and Texas.
+Film Festival Circuit, Inc. is a production company, based in Portland and Austin that produces film festival events in Oregon and Texas.
 Above all, our film festivals are theatrical screening events that showcase independent short films in theaters.
 Furthermore, we recognize films and screenplays with awards.
 The Houston Comedy Film Festival was our first event, founded 2009 by Mikel and Brooke Fair.

-- Austin Micro Short Film Festival (All Genres)
+- Austin Micro Short Film Festival Official Website

 What is on the Film Festival Circuit schedule in 2018?

 Film Festival Circuit has ten (13) different events planned for 2018.

 February 3, 2018: Oregon Short Film Festival February 15, 2018: Horror Film Thursdays #1 February 16-17, 2018: Oregon Scream Week (Winter) March 22, 2018: Horror Film Thursdays #2 March 24, 2018: Portland Comedy Film Festival April 12, 2018: Horror Film Thursdays #3 April 14, 2018: Houston Comedy Film Festival April 15, 2018: Austin Comedy Short Film Festival May 25-26, 2018: Oregon Documentary Film Festival

 - July 16, 2018: Austin Micro Short Film Festival

 - September 16, 2018: Austin Comedy Short Film Festival (Fall)